awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 The following examples use the AWS CLI for the Data API\.
 For more information, see [AWS Command Line Interface reference for the Data API](https://docs.aws.amazon.com/cli/latest/reference/rds-data/index.html)\.

 In each example, replace the DB cluster ARN with the ARN for your Aurora Serverless DB cluster\.
-Also, replace the secret ARN with the ARN of the secret in AWS Secrets Manager that allows access to the DB cluster\.
+Also, replace the secret ARN with the ARN of the secret in Secrets Manager that allows access to the DB cluster\.

 **Note**
 The AWS CLI can format responses in JSON\.